 Types of Peace Silk

-Tussar Silk is produced from larvae of several species of silk worms belonging to the moth genus Antheraea, including Antheraea mylitta, Antheraea pernyi, Antheraea roylei and Antheraea yamamai.
+Tussar Silk is produced from larvae of the silkworms belonging to the moth genus Antheraea, including Antheraea mylitta, Antheraea pernyi, Antheraea roylei and Antheraea yamamai.
 These silkworms live in the wild forest in trees belonging to Asan, Arjun, Jamun.
-Once caterpillar becomes cocoon, they are collected from trees and then hanged vertically with jute strings from the ceiling of a big hall till butterflies comes out.
-We make our Organic Peace Silk clothing from Tussar Silk.
+Once the caterpillar has spun its cocoon, they are collected from trees and hung vertically with jute strings from the ceiling in a temperature regulated hall until the silkworm's metamorphosis into a butterfly.
+Our collection of Organic Peace Silk clothing is made primarily from Tussar Silk.

 Mulberry Peace Silk is produced from Bombyx mori silkworms that eat exclusively mulberry leaves.
 They are raised mostly indoor in cottages, cocoons are all allowed to hatch and breed, and the silk is processed from the hatched cocoons.
 In some cases, the cocoons can be pierced or cut open to aid the pupa to come out.
-We make our Organic Peace Silk Pillowcases from Mulberry Peace Silk.
+Our Organic Peace Silk Pillowcases is made from Mulberry Silk.

-Noil Silk are the short fibers left over from combing or spinning silk.
-It makes for excellent texture in spinning or felting.
+Noil Silk is the short fibres leftover from combing or spinning silk.
+Noil silk makes for excellent texture in spinning and felting.
 Our Organic Peace Silk eye masks are made from Tussar Silk and filled with soft Noil Silk.